brokensandals/export_manager/README.md

 You can also define custom metrics for each dataset in the `config.toml` file.
 For example, for json data, you might use [jq](https://stedolan.github.io/jq/) to count some elements of the json.
-The following config counts the number of tasks in a todoist sync parcels configured above:
+The following config creates a metric named "tasks" to track the number of tasks in the todoist exports configured above:

 ```toml
 metrics.tasks.cmd = "jq '.items | length' $PARCEL_PATH"